bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/processing.md

 Analysis Tools| Mean Coordinates, Field Statistics, Count points in polygon Data Management Tools | Merge Layers, Split Layers, Join attributes by Location
 ## Raster Menu
 The Raster menu provides access to many standard tools for interacting with raster data.
 This menu is a convenient way to access Raster Calculator, Align Rasters tool and other common raster tools that have been organized categories: Analysis, Projections, Miscellaneous, Extraction, Conversion.
-It should be noted that the Raster Calculator accessed in this menu is slightly different than the raster calculator accessed in the processing panel.
+It should be noted that the Raster Calculator accessed in this menu is slightly different than the raster calculator accessed in the processing panel ([more on raster calculator](raster-calculator.md)).
-Raster Menu Category|Examples
+Raster Menu Category|Examples:

+1. Analysis
-Analysis|Aspect, Slope, Hillshade
+    - Aspect, Slope, Hillshade
+2. Projections
-Projections|Assign Projection, Extract Projection,Warp(reproject)
+    - Assign Projection, Extract Projection,Warp(reproject)
+3. Miscellaneous
+    - Merge, Build Virtual Raster, Tile index
+4. Extraction
+    - Clip Raster, Create contours
+5. Conversion
-Miscellaneous|Merge, Build Virtual Raster, Tile index Extraction|Clip Raster, Create contours Conversion|Raster to Vector, Vector to Raster, Translate (conversion)
+    - Raster to Vector, Vector to Raster, Translate (conversion)
 ## Processing Panel
 The Processing Panel can be activated by using the Processing menu and clicking “Toolbox” or pressing <ctr+Alt+T>.
 This will start the processing toolbox panel.
 The contents can be searched using the Search dialog or by browsing the processing providers by category.